 If you ask yourself do hawks eat chickens, you have come to the right place.
 This article will discuss everything you need to know about a hawk attack.

-Hawks are predatory creatures that mostly look for their meal during the day when chickens are scratching and pecking as they forage for worms, insects, and seeds.
+Hawks are predatory creatures that mostly look for their meal to eat during the day when chickens are scratching and pecking as they forage for worms, insects, and seeds.

-They have sharp eyesight that allows them to spot their prey while high in the sky.
+Their sharp eyesight allows them to spot their prey high in the sky.